ThePhD/future_cxx/papers/source/C - Efficient Character Conversions.md

+## Problem 5: the C Standard cannot handle today's encodings {#intro-problem-5}

+The C standard does not allow a wide variety of encodings that implementations have already crammed into their locale registers to work, resulting in the abandonment of locale-related text facilities by those with double-byte character sets, primarily from East Asia.
+For example, there is a serious bug that cannot be fixed without non-conforming, broken behavior[^glibc-25744]:

+> ...
+>
+> This call writes the second Unicode code point, but does not consume
+> any input.
+0 is returned since no input is consumed.
+According to
+> the C standard, a return of 0 is reserved for when a null character is
+> written, but since the C standard doesn't acknowledge the existence of
+> characters that can't be represented in a single `wchar_t`, we're already
+> operating outside the scope of the standard.

+The standard cannot handle encodings that must return two or more code units for however many -- up to `MB_MAX_LEN` -- it consumes.
+This is exacerbated by the standard's insistence that a single `wchar_t` must be capable of representing all characters as a single element, a philosophy which has been bled into the relevant interfaces such as `mbrtowc` and other `*wc*` related types.
+As the values cannot be properly represented in the standard, this leaves people to either make stuff up or abandon it altogether.

 ## Motivation

 In short, the problems C developers face today with respect to encoding and dealing with vendor and platform-specific black boxes is a staggering trifecta: non-portability between processes running on the same physical hardware, performance degradation from using standard facilities, and potentially having a locale changed out from under your program to prevent roundtripping.